joric/airmate/README.md

 Pronto hex format takes carrier frequency into account, so every value is adjusted as 1000000*value/carrierFrequency.

-See examples here on the project WEB page.

 ### IRP format notation

 Example (F12 format): **{37.9k,422}<1,-3|3,-1>(D:3,S:1,F:8,-80)***